kul-group/Kulkarni-Group-Handbook-v2/Qualifying_Examination.md

 10. Review the fundamentals: know how to explain your research starting from quantum mechanics, to DFT, to computation of properties, and have an understanding of the errors/assumptions made along the way.

 11. Review the literature: read a significant number of papers in your field.
 Look over the related papers of your committee members, this will help you anticipate questions and understand their general approach to problems.

+*Note: the group has past QE presentations on [Box](https://ucdavis.app.box.com/folder/80871253566).
+Use these as a guide.*